 Power-assisted rack-and-pinion steering allows a 39-foot curb-to-curb turning circle for maneuverability in tight urban spaces.
 The low side and rear load floor facilitate cargo handling.

 The Ford Transit Connect Electric comes standard with power front disc brakes, rear drum brakes, and four-wheel ABS.
-Included as additional standard equipment is a tire pressure monitoring system (TPMS), which alerts drivers when a mounted road tire drops below a certain pressure.
+A tire pressure monitoring system (TPMS) is included as additional standard equipment, which alerts drivers when a mounted road tire drops below certain pressure.